Historical Context: The Rivalry That Made the Crossing Necessary

 The Alpine Crossing (Late October–Early November 218 BCE)

-The crossing itself lasted about 15 days.
+The crossing itself lasted about 15 days, from the initial ascent to the descent into the Po Valley.
 Historians still debate the exact route, with leading candidates including the Col de la Traversette (2,947 m) and the Col du Clapier (2,491 m).
-In 2016, soil analysis at the Traversette revealed massive deposits of animal manure dating to around 200 BCE—likely from Hannibal’s army (see Live Science article on the discovery).
+In 2016, soil analysis at the Traversette revealed massive deposits of animal manure dating to around 200 BCE — likely from Hannibal’s army.
+The study, published in the journal Archaeometry, found high levels of Clostridia bacteria associated with horse and mule manure, consistent with a large army passing through.
+The analysis also revealed evidence of disturbed soil layers characteristic of a large military force.
+(See Live Science article on the discovery.)

 The Ascent: A Descent into Hell